 The First Amendment Library’s goal is to enhance the public’s understanding of the 45 words of the First Amendment and to do so in an impartial, historical, analytical, practical, and accessible way.
 The Foundation for Individual Rights in Education’s First Amendment Library provides visitors core information about the First Amendment’s five freedoms: religion, speech, press, assembly, & petition.

 Explore Supreme Court opinions, historical timelines, overview essays, the glossary, banned and challenged books, academic discussions, and other resources to get the full picture of how the United States’ culture of free speech and First Amendment law has developed over the years.
-Whether you’re an educator looking for classroom resources, a college student trying to understand your First Amendment freedoms on campus, or generally interested in your rights, look to history to learn how to better exercise your rights.
-Our hope is that the Library will generate more interest in and respect for the freedoms guaranteed by the First Amendment.
+Whether you’re an educator looking for classroom resources, a college student trying to understand your First Amendment freedoms on campus, or generally interested in your rights, our library and FIRE’s resources are here to help.
+Our hope is that the library will generate more interest in and respect for the freedoms guaranteed by the First Amendment.
 In that regard, the First Amendment Library is an evolving resource, replete with updates and expansions.